tansawit/tansawit.me/content/projects.md

 ## CubeSat Engineering Model

-As part of Dr Tippawan Wanwiwake's research at the Geo-Informatics and Space Technology and Development Agency ([GISTDA](https://gistda.or.th/main/en)), I took part in assembling and programming an engineering model of a 1U CubeSat to examine the practicality and feasibility of adopting the platform to help in natural disaster tracking, management, and remediation.
+As part of Dr Tippawan Wanwiwake's research at the Geo-Informatics and Space Technology and Development Agency ([GISTDA](https://gistda.or.th/main/en)), I took part in assembling and programming an engineering model of an Arduino-based 1U CubeSat to examine the practicality and feasibility of adopting the platform to help in natural disaster tracking, management, and remediation.

 ## Rapper Lyrics Matching Model